SensorDC/Sensor/install.md

 # How to use Sensor
 Sensor can take a Maven based project (it should contain the complete Maven built project directory and file pom.xml) as input for analysis.
 The expected running environment is 64-bit Window operating system with JDK 1.8. **As Maven built projects need to download dependencies from Maven Central Repository, Sensor cannot work offline.**

-You can run Sensor on our experimental subjects based on the following steps:
+You can run Sensor on the subjects based on the following steps:

 **Step 1**: Unzip the plugin-decca.zip to local directory.
 Recommended directory structure is: